 Horton Foote, Favorite Playwright and Screenwriter of Texas

 Horton Foote (1916-2009) captured the deep soul of humanity through stories set in small towns.
-Though his characters are ordinary people, he was a descendant of an early governor of Texas.
+Though his characters are ordinary people, he personally came from a very respected lineage as a descendant of an early governor of Texas.

 Wilborn Hampton, a New York Times theater critic, published an excellent biography of the iconic writer in 2009 entitled Horton Foote: America’s Storyteller.
 A more recent biography is Blessed Assurance by Marion Castleberry.
 It includes an introduction by Hallie Foote, Horton Foote’s daughter.

-Foote started his career as an actor in Pasadena, California, then learned the play-writing techniques of the Russian masters, and, ultimately, was the only writer to be personally approved by author Harper Lee to write the adapted screenplay for the classic book, To Kill A Mockingbird.
-His adapted screenplay for the film won him an Academy Award and a permanent reputation as a respected writer around the world.
-He won many other major awards in film, television and theater as well.
-Additionally, the Directors Guild of America named an annual play-writing award after Horton Foote.
+Foote started his career as an actor in Pasadena, California, then learned the playwriting techniques of the Russian masters, and, ultimately, was the only writer to be personally approved by author Harper Lee to write the adapted screenplay for the classic book, To Kill A Mockingbird.
+His adapted screenplay for the film won him an Academy Award and a permanent reputation as a revered writer around the world.
+He won many other major awards in film, television, and theater as well.
+Additionally, the Directors Guild of America named an annual playwriting award after Horton Foote.

 Another notable connection to Horton Foote is actress Eva Marie Saint.
 Film director Elia Kazan “discovered” Eva Marie Saint when she appeared in the Horton Foote play The Trip To Bountiful and then cast her in On the Waterfront, along with Marlon Brando, earning her an Academy Award.
 Soon after, she gained iconic fame playing the glamorous agent opposite Cary Grant in Alfred Hitchcock’s North By Northwest.